 URLs are one of the most used web standard.
 Everytime you enter a domain in the browser or click a link in a webpage you are accessing a URL.
-Often we want to compare URLs, and when we do we need to remember that URLs are more than a mere strings.
+Often we want to compare URLs.
+When we do, we need to remember that URLs are more than a mere strings.
 A URL has a structure and contains data.
-When comparing URLs all parts of their structure and data must be compared.
+When comparing URLs all parts of their structures and data must be compared.

 Looking at structure when comparing URLs

 In the example above we have the following structure

 Protocol: The protocol mostly used on the web are

 Most website support both https and http.
 So two similar URL with different protocol might still contain the same data.

 Port: The default port is